exercism/v3/languages/go/exercises/concept/constants/.docs/after.md

     sqrt2 := math.Sqrt(2) // 2 is an untyped numeric constant and does not need to be explicitly given the type float64 as required by the Sqrt method
 ```

-The `iota` enumerator can be used to create successive untyped integer constants:
+Go does not have enums like some other languages but the `iota` enumerator can be used to create successive untyped integer constants:

 ```go
     const (